framps/raspiBackupDoc/en/src/backup-options.md

 This mounts the specified partition or mountpoint before the backup and umounted at the end.
 If it was already mounted, the partition will not be remounted at the end.
-The mountpoint must be defined in /etc/fstab and can then either be the mountpoint itself (e.g. /backup) or the backup partition (e.g. /dev/sdb1).
+The mountpoint has to be defined in /etc/fstab and can then either be the mountpoint itself (e.g. /backup) or the backup partition (e.g. /dev/sdb1).